North Carolina Sales Tax Filing Update February 2020

 North Carolina has passed a law requiring Marketplaces to collect and remit sales tax on sales facilitated through the marketplace effective February 1, 2020.

-•eBay and Etsy will begin this collection on February 1, 2020.
+•Amazon, eBay, Etsy and Walmart began this collection on February 1, 2020.

 Please review general information regarding Marketplace Facilitators and how your TaxJar Sales Tax Reports support these changes here in our FAQ.